home with a sales contingency

 inspections, loan processing, review of title, etc, and

-their earnest money deposit is at risk, The is the
+their earnest money deposit is at risk.
+This is the

 strongest sale contingency because the chances of closing